Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 flour thickened butter in a dutch oven with beef stew

-Finally, stream in gluten-free beef broth or stock then turn the heat to high and bring the stew to a boil, scraping the bottom of the pot to release any browned bits.
+Finally, stream in beef broth or stock then turn the heat to high and bring the stew to a simmer, scraping the bottom of the pot to release any browned bits.

 beef stock being added to beef stew

-Once the stew is boiling, add dried bay leaves then place a lid on top, turn the heat down to medium low heat, and simmer for 2 hours, stirring occasionally.
+Once the stew is simmering, add dried bay leaves then place a lid on top, turn the heat down to low, and simmer for 2 hours, stirring occasionally.

 beef stew simmering on the stove top